tomjoht/tomjoht.github.io/_posts/2020/5/2020-06-04-working-from-home-making-a-comfortable-office.md

 ---
-title: "Making a comfortable office environment when working from home"
+title: "Making a comfortable office environment when working from home is harder than it seems"
 permalink: /blog/comfortable-office-environment/
 categories:
 - technical writing